I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_luid_and_attributes.md

 } LUID_AND_ATTRIBUTES, *PLUID_AND_ATTRIBUTES;
 ````

-## -struct-fields
+## Members

-### -field Luid

-An LUID value.

-### -field Attributes
+            `Attributes`

             Specifies attributes of the LUID.
 This value contains up to 32 one-bit flags.
 Its meaning depends on the definition and use of the LUID.

 The following attributes are defined for privileges: